 In 2013, the CCAC Educational Foundation received a $1 million gift from late alumna, Lydia Meshanko, to provide scholarships for art students.
 Ms. Meshanko graduated from CCAC with a Paralegal certificate in 1984, at age 64, and earned an associate’s degree in Art in 1998, at age 78.
 She continued to attend CCAC, amassing a total of 184 credits with an overall GPA of 3.84.An avid learner, Ms. Meshanko embodied CCAC’s commitment to life-long learning, and her generous gift will benefit generations of students to come.The CCAC Educational Foundation will award scholarships to art students for the fall 2017 semester.
 The scholarships may be used for tuition and fees, books and supplies for art classes.Eligibility:

-or search for specific scholarships before logging in or registering.
+scholarships or search for specific scholarships before signing-in

 High School to Career Scholarship Application